NLnetLabs/ploutos/docs/os_packaging.md

 ## Example

-_**Note: This example assumes have a GitHub account, that you are running on Linux, and that Rust, Cargo and git installed.**_
+_**Note: This example assumes have a GitHub account, that you are running on Linux, and that Rust, Cargo and git are installed.**_

 For the packaging process to work we need simple Hello World Cargo project to package, and a bare minimum of package metadata, let's create that and verify that it compiles and runs: